Physlib

 Create a new file for the geometric model which properly models the position as a configuration space and velocity as its tangent space, then show explicitly how this coordinate model is a simplification of the geometric model.
 A nice reference for such an analysis is: https://web.williams.edu/Mathematics/it3/texts/var_noether.pdf

-TODO ItemPhyslib.ClassicalMechanics.HarmonicOscillator.ConfigurationSpace
+TODO ItemPhyslib.ClassicalMechanics.HarmonicOscillator.Geometric.Basic

 The API around the configuration space should be improved to allow further development of a proper geometric model of the Harmonic Oscillator.